Counterpart is a woman-centred service in every way, just as we have been from our beginnings in 2003.

 From the beginning, we have listened to the needs of our service users and provided services such as exercise programs and information and creative sessions.
 In later years, following feedback from women using our services, we have introduced a centralised place to find information: the Counterpart Navigator app, reflexology appointments, visits to women in hospitals and online webinars and workshops.

 In 2007 we extended our support to women with gynaecological cancers, including cervical, ovarian, uterine (including endometrial), placental, vaginal and vulval cancers.
-Now we are looking to expand services to other women with cancer over the next few years.
+From 1 July 2022, we support all women affected by cancer, no matter what type.

 BreaCan becomes Counterpart